-This guide will show the steps to setup Azure AD Connect in AWS on Windows to sync your onprem Active Directory or AWS Active Directory to sync with Azure AD / Office365.
+Sync AWS Directory Service with Office 365 using Azure AD Connect.
+This guide will show the steps to setup Azure AD Connect in AWS on Windows Server to sync your onprem Active Directory or AWS Directory Service also known as AWS Microsoft AD to sync with Office 365 / Azure AD.

-- If you have a single forest AD then this is the recommended option to use.
+- If you have a single forest Active Directory then this is the recommended option to use.

 - User sign in with the same password using password synchronization.

 Note: If you use multiple AD forests or want to customize your sign-in option such as pass-through authentication, ADFS for federation or use a 3rd party identity provider, then refer to the Customized settings installation.

 From the desktop click on Azure AD Connect short cut